 A WSPR message takes just under two minutes to send.
 The fastest you can send WSPR messages is every two minutes.
 It's considered bad form to flood the WSPR servers with messages.
 The default is to send a WSPR message every ten minutes.
 If you check the transmit every 2 mins checkbox then messages will be sent every two minutes.
 This setting is useful for testing and short term experiments.

-- 5. Set the Transmit Power to 20 dBm and Transmit Band to 15m, 17m, 10m or 12m as appropriate. - 6.
+- 5. The Transmit Power and Transmit Band should be left as 23 dBm and 30m for the default configuration. - 6.
 When all done click on the update button.
 This will store the data on the Pi.

 Restart Pi